lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/intro.md

 This is accomplished by defining `TRACEPOINT_CREATE_PROBES` in a translation unit and then including the tracepoint provider header file.
-When `TRACEPOINT_CREATE_PROBES` is defined, macros used and included by the tracepoint provider header will output actual source code needed by any application using the defined tracepoints.
+When `TRACEPOINT_CREATE_PROBES` is defined, macros used and included by the tracepoint provider header produce actual source code needed by any application using the defined tracepoints.
 Defining `TRACEPOINT_CREATE_PROBES` produces code used when registering tracepoint providers when the tracepoint provider package loads.